 - do what everyone else is doing

-- believe what others think about me more than what I do
+- believe what others think about me more than what I think about myself

 - believe I'm always right